Assessing the Socioeconomic and Environmental Impact of a Multi-Farm CSA for Urban Growers and City Residents in Buffalo, NY

 Learning Outcomes

-Over the past year, our network of urban farmers and food producers, which includes over 20 urban farms and 100 community gardens, attended a series of four listening sessions over the 2023 season to learn about the potential benefits of participating in a collective CSA.
+In 2023, our network of urban farmers and food producers, which includes over 20 urban farms and 100 community gardens, attended a series of four listening sessions over the to learn about the potential benefits of participating in a collective CSA.
+In 2024, 6 farms and 5 community partner organizations participated in our Collaborative CSA pilot program.
 Participating farmers reported gaining awareness and knowledge of different cooperative models, profit sharing and coordinating collaborative efforts.
+Initial analysis of data also suggests that farmers were able to increase sales as a result of participation.
+In addition to increased sales, some farmers reported an increased job satisfaction as a result of participation.